-The purpose of these guidelines is to draw the arbitrators' attention to tax issues concerning their fees and expenses.
-Arbitrators are responsible themselves for assessing the tax treatment of their fees and expenses.
+The purpose of these Tax Guidelines issued by the Finland Arbitration Institute (FAI) is to draw the arbitrators' attention to tax issues concerning their fees and expenses.

+Arbitrators are responsible themselves for assessing the correct tax treatment of their fees and expenses.